 Welcome to Cerius Business Today, powered by Cerius Executives.
-I’m Kristen McAlister, and I am joined today by interim executive Kurt Obermeyer.
+I’m Kristen McAlister, and I am joined today by independent executive Kurt Obermeyer.
 Kurt, thank you for joining us.

 Thanks for having me, Kristen.

 Kurt, one of the biggest questions we get from executives or from CEOs is, “How is it that an executive that is top-level, who can come in and help me solve my problems, is available to step into my company or organization and then step out?
 If they are any good, they’re already working.
 They’ve got a job.”
 That’s the thought process, and we hear that quite a bit.
 I’d love to hear a little bit of background on how and why you became an independent executive, because most don’t understand why someone would choose this kind of role.